Food Relationship

 3. Establish a Bedtime Routine

-Don’t underestimate the power of establishing a consistent bedtime routine as an essential strategy for curbing nighttime binge eating.
-When the body’s natural sleep-wake cycle, or the circadian rhythm, is in balance, sleep quality and overall health is significantly improved.
-This also helps manage late-night cravings and reducing snacking at night becomes effortless.
+Establishing a consistent bedtime routine can be an amazing and effective strategy to stop nighttime binge eating.
+When the body’s circadian rhythm (sleep-wake cycle), is in balance, sleep quality and overall wellbeing is improved.
+This also helps manage nighttime cravings and reducing snacking at night becomes effortless.

 A practical way to create a bedtime routine is to engage in calming activities about one to two hours before sleep (depending on your levels of stress and activity).
-Make time for a hot bath with Epsom salts, read a relaxing or engaging book.
-Or practice relaxation exercises like deep breathing, mindfulness or yoga.
+Make time for a hot bath with Epsom salts, read a relaxing or simply lie down and breathe.
+Also, practice relaxation exercises, mindfulness or yoga.

 Remember to switch off electronic devices, which increase your exposure to blue light.
 Blue light suppresses the release of melatonin levels, a hormone responsible for sleep.
 Unplug at least one hour before bed to reset your internal clock.

 That way, you are more likely to get quality sleep and less likely to get caught out with late-night cravings.
-By establishing a regular sleep routine, you can strengthen your body’s natural eating and sleeping patterns.
-And this way you can learn how to stop nighttime cravings naturally.
+A regular sleep routine can be super helpful to avoid cravings on autopilot.
+Also, learning how to stop nighttime cravings can feel more natural.

 4. Ditch the Evening Drink

-Do you like to have a glass of wine in the evening or a couple of beers to relax?
+Do you have a glass of wine or a couple of beers to relax before bed?
 Having alcohol in the evening can be problematic as alcohol can stimulate your appetite.
-This can lead to overeating, and disrupted your sleep patterns, making you more likely to turn to snacking at night.
+Increased appetite can lead to overeating, and disrupted your sleep patterns, making you more likely to turn to snacking and grazing.

-Aim to replace an alcoholic drink in the evening with a calming herbal tea, like chamomile or peppermint.
-It can help you relax and de-stress and prepare your body for sleep.
-If needed, keep yourself busy with self-care and soothing activities that bring you joy while you’re on the road to ditching the evening drink.
+Try replacing alcohol in the evening with a calming herbal tea, like chamomile or peppermint.
+It can help you relax and de-stress and prepare your body for deep sleep.
+Keep yourself busy with self-care and soothing activities that bring you joy while you’re figuring out how to stop the evening drink.

 5. Work with a Binge-Eating Therapist